hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 }
 ```

 If you run this you should be able to connect into the Amazon Hazelcast cluster you have already running and perform the simple Map Put.
+Remember though you'll have to provide you credentials in the same way that you edited the VagrantFile.
+So this means providing the Access Key and Secret Key along with your Security Group Name.

+## Amazon Security Gotchas

+Make sure your security group allows connections to the hazelcast ports otherwise your client will not be able to connect.
+By default Hazelcast searches for a port on 5701 and works its way up on a machine until it finds a free one.

+Also make sure your Amazon security group allows SSH connections, otherwise when you run `vagrant ssh` it will fail.

 ## Finally